pswens/ControlsAssessmentSpecifications/docs/source/Controls5.md

 ### Operations

 1. Check if the enterprise maintains an inventory of user and administrative accounts (Input 2):
     1. If the inventory exists, M1 = 1
     2. If the inventory does not exist, M1 = 0

 2. Using the inventory of accounts `GV22`, determine if the inventory captures the following elements: person's name, username, start/stop dates, and department:
     1. Each element is assigned a value of 1 if it exists and 0 if it does not.
-Total the number of elements that exist.
-(M3)
+Total the number of elements that exist (M3).

 3. Using `GV22`, check each account for elements: person's name, username, start/stop dates, and department:
     1. Identify and enumerate accounts with all elements (M4)
     2. Identify and enumerate accounts missing or with incomplete elements (M5)

 4. Use `GV5` to identify authentication systems or other software that manages accounts `GV23`.

 5. Using the output of Operation 4, enumerate all current user and administrative accounts throughout the enterprise (M6)

 6. Compare the output of Operation 5 with `GV22`:
     1. Identify and enumerate accounts that are supposed to be active/enabled (M7)
     2. Identify and enumerate accounts that are supposed to be disabled/removed (M8)

 7. Compare the current date to the date provided in Input 3 and enumerate the timeframe in months (M9)